Week 1 we showed off

 I highly suggest that you test on the actual hardware regularly

 so you don't go too far down a development path that wont work for the

 another in the classroom, both connected to Windows PCs.
 The one in the

-Build Support, you can come back and install
+Build Support, you can come back and install it later

 With Unity you will

 be using a combination of an IDE and writing C# code, so its a good idea

 to go through the introductory tutorials if you haven't used Unity

 before (e.g. in the CS Video Game course).

 The tutorials at https://unity3d.com/learn are a good place to start learning the Unity3D IDE.